 If your medication or condition is not listed, direct your doctor to the full list of medical advice from WADA.

 If you or your medical professional do not submit all of the required information, then your application will be delayed so it’s important that you include the correct documentation.

-Drug Free Sport NZ aims to deal with TUE applications quickly and we generally turn them around within two working days.
+Drug Free Sport NZ aims to deal with TUE applications quickly and we generally turn them around within five working days.
 But don’t leave it until the last minute to apply in case you need to provide further information.
-If you’re an international or national level athlete, you need to apply for a TUE before you take a banned substance.

 If you have a serious accident or you require emergency medical treatment, don’t hesitate.
 Your health always comes first and you should get whatever medical help you need immediately.

 Do advise all medical staff that you’re an athlete who could be drug tested and ask them to check whether all medications are prohibited in sport.
 However, if you do require a prohibited substance or method for the sake of your health, make a TUE application immediately after treatment (a retroactive TUE).

 New Zealand athletes will either apply to Drug Free Sport NZ, their International Federation or a major event organiser (e.g. the International Olympic Committee) for a TUE.